bongochong/CombinedPrivacyBlockLists/HostsUpdater/README.md

 The data within is meant to automate the process of creating and updating your computer's hosts file.
 Its use is currently limited to GNU/Linux and other Unix-like systems, but I plan to create a script which can be run natively on Windows as well.
-The hosts file these programs generate is of-course perfectly compatible with Windows though.
+The generated hosts file is of-course perfectly compatible with Windows though.

 **Checklist for use**:
 1. Ensure that all files herein are downloaded to a single directory